 Service de l’évaluation foncière counters

-Current matters, hearings, statements of offence, driver’s license suspensions, payment arrangements: Do you have any questions about the services offered by the municipal court during the pandemic?
-Here is some information to clarify it all.
+Current matters, hearings, statements of offence, driver’s license suspensions, payment arrangements: the municipal court is resuming its activities.
+However, some municipal court customer service counters remain closed until further notice.
+For more information

 Cultural and sports facilities